PorterAS/pb-docs-v2/src/docs/getting-started.md

 ---
-meta_title: "Porterbuddy integration summary"
+title: "Getting started with Porterbuddy's Integration"
-meta_description: "Get started with integrating with Porterbuddy"
+meta_title: "get started with integrating Porterbuddy"
+publishBy: "02-12-2021"
+author: "William Imoh"
+meta_description: "Learn all you need to integrate your systems with Porterbuddy"
 ---

-# Porterbuddy Integration Summary
+## Overview

 This page covers a summary of integrating with Porterbuddy and where to find relevant documentation on each process.
 In a nutshell, technology-wise, Porterbuddy enables your business to deliver parcels quickly using the following process.